Aaryn Flynn's Inflexion studio is now owned by Tencent

 It's official! @InflexionGames is now part of the Tencent community of studios and developers.
 I am so excited to keep working on @PlayNightingale to make it the best game it can be. https://t.co/E6xQlXsfBQFebruary 22, 2022

-But Nightingale has undergone some fairly significant internal changes as a result of the Tencent deal, and will no longer make use of Improbable's SpatialOS technology.
-The game was originally described as a "shared world survival crafting game" that takes place "in an interconnected web of beautiful, mystical, and dangerous realms," but Flynn said that it's now envisioned as "a more intimate, single-player or small group player experience" that doesn't require the large-scale capabilities of Improbable's technology.
+Nightingale will no longer make use of SpatialOS: Flynn said the studio elected to drop the technology last summer when it shifted Nightingale to "a more intimate, single-player or small group player experience" that doesn't require the large-scale capabilities of Improbable's technology.
+Inflexion said in an email sent to PC Gamer that it remains a "shared world survival crafting game" as it was described when it was revealed, however.

-Fortunately, despite the new ownership and change in Nightingale's direction, it doesn't appear that the release will be delayed: Flynn said Inflexion looks forward to "working together [with Tencent] on Nightingale's Early Access launch later this year."
+Fortunately, despite the new ownership, it doesn't appear that the release will be delayed: Flynn said Inflexion looks forward to "working together [with Tencent] on Nightingale's Early Access launch later this year."